 This document serves as a Management Plan for the Traffic Safety Culture Transportation Pooled Fund (TSC-TPF) program.
-TSC-TPF is a multi-state initiative aiming to support the advancement of Traffic Safety Culture through developing approaches and strategies to improve traffic safety, and working to incorporate them into existing infrastructure.
+TSC-TPF is a multi-state initiative aiming to support the advancement of Traffic Safety Culture through developing approaches and strategies to improve traffic safety and working to incorporate them into existing infrastructure.

-TSC-TPF was established in 2014, with a current agreement of 11 U.S. states with common traffic safety culture interests.
-This Management Plan has been prepared to serve as a guiding document in support of TSC-TPF's start-up efforts and throughout the duration of this pooled fund.
+Phase 1 (federal fiscal year (FFY) 2015-2019) of the TSC-TPF was established in 2014 and concluded with 14 Member agencies.
+Phase 2 (FFY 2020-2024) and consists of an initial 16 contributing Member agencies, with common traffic safety culture interests.
+This Management Plan has been prepared to serve as a guiding document in support of TSC-TPF's efforts.
+Each TSC-TPF Phase will have its own Management Plan.